sagemath/sagewiki_to_gh-2022-10-10/jmm12/probs.md

 Suggested Problems

-1.
+1. Consider the rational function field Q(d) in one variable d.

 a.
 Create in Sage the elliptic curve with a-invariants

    (a1, a2, a3, a4, a6) = (1+d-d^2, d^2-d^3, d^2-d^3, 0, 0)

 that appears on page 2 of Elkies' slides.

 b.
 Put it in short Weierstrass form y^2 = x^3 + A*x + B.